luiscamachocaballero/QuechuaAymaraNeologismsFromOtherLanguages/README.md

 The first step was getting the largest English vocabulary freely available, we found it in the [English Words](https://github.com/dwyl/english-words) repository.

+First, I tried using **googletrans** app but it didn't work at all.
+Then I decided use Google Translate API, at beginning I tried running in my local laptop but connection to API was so slow than I calculated processing 370k words would take 28 days!
 When your code is running in a local development environment, the best option is to use credentials associated with your Google Account.

     Install and initialize the gcloud CLI, if you haven't already.